dataero-adsb/dataero-adsb-feeder/README.md

 ## Requirements

 - A Raspberry Pi with ADSB reception capability
-- Python 3.6 or higher
-- readsb service installed and running
-- Am API key that can be obtained at: https://adsb.dataero.eu/get_api_key
+- An API key that can be obtained at: https://adsb.dataero.eu/get_api_key

 ## Install readsb (if not already done)